The Works (film): Production difficulties

 While progress on The Works did manage to significantly advance the field of computer animation, the film itself was in development hell for nearly a decade and eventually abandoned for several reasons.
 The staff was composed almost entirely of technical experts, such as engineers and programmers, with directors and editors considered unnecessary.
 When NYIT, with Schure as a director, produced a 2D feature known as Tubby the Tuba, the film did poorly and lessened their confidence in their ability to produce a film that would succeed critically or financially.
 The lukewarm reception of Disney's Tron, which used computer graphics heavily, added to the group's doubts.

 By the time The Works was in production, the field of computer graphics had become competitive.
 George Lucas also recognized the potential of computer animation, and in 1979, created a new department of Lucasfilm which had the same goals as CGL, but ensured that movie industry professionals had a hand in the production.
 As Lucasfilm began headhunting for the best talent in the industry, many individuals struggling on The Works felt that Lucasfilm was a company more likely to succeed and abandoned NYIT.
 Cornell University was another competitor, and NYIT lost some of its staff to the institution.

 The computer systems themselves also became a major problem.
 While the most powerful hardware at the time, they were too slow and underpowered to generate the number of images required for a theatrical film.
 Attempting to pick up the pace, the NYIT Computer Graphics Lab kept hiring, having more than 60 employees at its peak.
 As a way to generate funds, a portion of the team did work-for-hire for advertisers.
 This, however, meant having to balance production on a feature film, the tools needed and client work.
 Researcher Ned Greene analyzed all the elements needed to finish the film with devastating results: with the technology available, it would take seven years to output the rendered frames needed.

+Abandonment of the project

+Although Schure imposed no limits on time or budget, after several years the CGL was forced to abandon The Works.
+First, the staff lacked filmmaking professionals such as directors or editors:

+We were just a bunch of engineers in a little converted stable on Long Island, and we didn't know the first thing about making movies.